satvikpen1/IS436-Group5/README.md

 Chat Server Requirements
 --------------------------
-Listen on specified TCP port
+-Listen on specified TCP port

-Verify that TCP is within range
+-Verify that TCP is within range

-Handles one connection or more
+-Handles one connection or more

-Communication is supported
+-Communication is supported

-Successful Termination
+-Successful Termination

 Chat Client Requirements
 -------------------------
-Recieves specified TCP connection
+-Recieves specified TCP connection

-Can sustain communication with server
+-Can sustain communication with server

-End connection with server upon receiving a command Succesful Termination
+-End connection with server upon receiving a command

+-Succesful Termination